jdevries3133/low_level_dynamic_typing/README.md

 ## On Smart Rocks

-Let's review the lower-level details of how a computer works in a bit more detail.
+Let's review the lower-level details of how a computer works.

-At a low level, a computer has a CPU, which takes a bit of instruction, and has some amount of, "slots," or, "positions," for data to be stored.
+A computer has a CPU, which takes a bit of instruction, and has some amount of, "slots," or, "positions," for data to be stored.
 For example, this is roughly how a computer adds 1 + 1 and prints out the result;

 ```
 LOAD 1 INTO POSITION 1